WangbrosLouie/MySchoolStuff/listeningmusics/ReadMe.txt

 Bottomer line: other song credits and stuff

-Azure Temple.mid -- taken from Sonic Robo Blast 2
-untitled.opus -- bitcrushed version of an early version of Bridge Island Zone Act 1's song from Sonic Superstars يا طارشي.mid -- taken from an internet archive, the iconic nokia arabic phone ringtone Al Yareshy
+Azure Temple.mid -- taken from Sonic Robo Blast 2 made by Arrow and Shane and arranged by Monster Iestyn according to the SRB2 wiki untitled.opus -- bitcrushed version of an early version of Bridge Island Zone Act 1's song from Sonic Superstars يا طارشي.mid -- taken from an internet archive, the iconic nokia arabic phone ringtone Ya Tareshy by Eida Al Menhali